 Christmas markets and celebrations

 If you go to Europe in December, you’ll have a chance to see most fantastic decorations, colorful Christmas trees, and bright shop displays.
 There are lovely nativity scenes in Cracow, great markets all around Germany and awe-inspiring light exhibitions in Paris.
 You can not only admire the aesthetic side of celebrations but also participate and learn about traditions.
 Each European country has its unique customs.
-Try to get invited for an atmospheric family dinner in Poland or a crazy Spanish festivity.
+Try to get invited to an atmospheric family dinner in Poland or a crazy Spanish festivity.
 Listen to a British choir singing Christmas songs in a church, drink hot toddy (liquor mixed with water, herbs, spices, and honey) in Scotland or have a taste of Portuguese traditional delicacies.
 Prepared especially for this occasion (like Arroz Doce – a sweet pudding, or Peru Recheado com Nozes – turkey stuffed with walnuts).
 Whichever of these you do, it’s doing to be an unforgettable experience.

 Parties and festivities

-First there’s the New Years’ Eve, celebrated in most European countries.
+First, there’s the New Years’ Eve, celebrated in most European countries.
 The ways of spending it are numerous.
 You can choose between a romantic dinner in a mountain cabin somewhere in Norway or a crazy party in London.
 Then, in February and early March, there’s the Carnival.
 Venice has the most famous one, but great events are being held in other places as well, such as the Greek city of Patras, Tenerife or Cadiz in Spain.
 Get a creative costume and be ready for wild partying, because European carnival is the time when streets become dance floors, alcohol flows like rivers and shyness are being forgotten.

 The South is still warm